 Bench Rest: This is the rest period you give the dough each time after you fold it and turn it, allowing the gluten to relax before its final shaping.
 Many sourdough experts recommend at least two rounds of folding and resting.

 Proofing and Scoring: This is the final rise of the bread before it heads into the oven.
-Often bread is proofed in proofing pans that are lined with a linen towel and flour, giving the bread its “bread shape” before it is baked.
+Often bread is proofed in proofing pans that are lined with a linen towel and flour.
+This gives the bread its “bread shape” before it is baked.
 Many bakers score the bread with a knife to reduce air pockets and to give the bread a place to “break” as it expands.

 Baking: The final step.
 Many sourdough experts recommend baking the bread in a Dutch oven to preserve moisture and create a crisp outer crust.
 You should bake it at 425 degrees for about 40 minutes.
 And in fact, Lange says that once the bread has come out of the oven, it’s not quite done.
 It needs an hour or two to “settle.”
 That is, if you can wait long enough to eat the hot, fresh bread out of the oven.